Mochitha/Credit-Risk-Model/README.md

 ├── StreamlitUI.png           # Screenshot of the UI
 └── .gitignore                # Files and folders to ignore in version control
 ```
-📊 Model Info
-To improve prediction accuracy and usability:

-A classification model was trained using features like income, loan amount, credit history, tenure, etc.

-Feature preprocessing includes encoding categorical values and normalization, where needed.

-The model outputs a risk category inspired by the logic behind the CIBIL score ranges.

 ⚡ Quick Start
 1. Clone the Repository